 F-1 Rocket Engine Main LOX Valve

-This page serves as a repository for photos and diagrams of the F-1 rocket engine's main LOX valve (sometimes called the main oxidizer valve).
+This page serves as a repository for information, photos, and diagrams of the F-1 rocket engine's main LOX valve (sometimes called the main oxidizer valve).

-The F-1 rocket engine had two identical oxidizer valves that directed the flow of liquid oxygen to the thrust chamber and the flow of hydraulic control opening fluid to the gas generator control valve.
-The oxidizer valves were hydraulically actuated, spring-loaded closed, pressure-balanced, fail-to-the-run position, poppet-type valves having quick response and low delta-P operating characteristics.
+The F-1 rocket engine had two identical main oxidizer valves, flange-mounted 180° apart on the oxidizer dome that directed the flow of liquid oxygen to the thrust chamber and the flow of hydraulic control opening fluid to the gas generator control valve.
+The oxidizer valves were high-flow, hydraulically-actuated, spring-loaded closed, pressure-balanced, fail-to-the-run position, poppet-type valves having quick response and low delta-P operating characteristics.
 An integral part of each oxidizer valve, and mechanically opened by this valve, was a normally closed sequence valve which, in the open position, directed hydraulic control fluid to the opening port of the gas generator control valve.

 Cut-away diagram of F-1 rocket engine main lox oxidizer valve